svihang8/opslevel-takehome-assesment/README.md

 ---

 Note : test.py is a file meant to test if the functions for TodoApp are working properly.
-Use main.py as entrypoint for the ClI
+Use main.py as entrypoint for the CLI
 ```
 python main.py
 ```